 Make your QR code look more appealing

-Here’s the interesting thing about these 2 dimensional evolutions of their 1 dimensional cousin the bar code: because there is a lot of redundancy built into the QR code they are easily read even when partially distorted or obscured.
+Here’s the interesting thing about these 2 dimensional evolutions of their cousin the bar code: because there is a lot of redundancy built into the QR code they are easily read even when partially distorted or obscured.
 This means that you can intentionally obscure part of the QR code for your own benefit by adding your business logo or photo.

 Here are a few examples I have created as examples of what you can do:

 By incorporating an image into your business’s QR code, it not only looks more interesting but it is more enticing and more likely to generate enough interest in the inquisitive passerby to pull out their phone and scan it…ending up at your website.

 There are a few free generators online that you can use to create your own QR code.
 Here is one from QR Code Generator – simply enter your URL and click the button.
 Once you’ve downloaded the resulting QR code, load it up in your favourite image editing program and make it more interesting by adding your logo.
 Or contact Vintuitive to have a set of QR codes created for you.